coverclock/com-diag-hazer/README.md

     $ geodesic 39.794212194, -105.153349928 39.794211944, -105.153350000
     0.0284344407

+## Memory leaks

+When testing for memory leaks, I strongly recommend using valgrind, specfically with the full leak check option.

+    valgrind --leak-check=full gpstool ...

+I was surprised to find it called out a twelve byte memory leak in the locale handling code, which gpstool requires to correctly display Unicode symbols like the degree symbol.

 # Acknowledgements

 Thanks to Charles F. F. Karney for his MIT licensed geographiclib.